 All applicants for a Teaching Associate position in the Department of Spanish and Portuguese Languages and Literatures are required to meet with the Teaching Associate Selection Committee for an interview to be conducted in Spanish and English.
-Applicants should check with the departmental office to schedule their interview.
-The oral interview will assess relative strengths and weaknesses in the following areas: oral proficiency in Spanish and English, motivation for the position applied for, general knowledge of the structure and usage of the Spanish and English languages, and overall common sense, as applied to the classroom situation.
+Interviews will be scheduled through the departmental office.
+The interview will assess relative strengths and weaknesses in the following areas: oral proficiency in Spanish and English, motivation for the position applied for, general knowledge of the structure and usage of the Spanish and English languages, and overall common sense, as applied to the classroom situation.
 The purpose of the interview is to assess the potential of the candidate to become an effective language instructor in the Department.
-(NOTE: other arrangements, e.g. a Zoom interview, may be made for those qualified candidates who are unable to travel to San Diego State University for a personal interview.)
+(NOTE: arrangements may be made for those qualified candidates who are unable to travel to San Diego State University for a personal interview.)